TangoMeow/OSCWalker/README.md

 Extremely simple program that allows to track inputs from a Wii Balance Board into steps in VRChat using OSC.

+## Moved

+All future updates will be located on Gitea. (https://gitea.imadumbass.dog/Tango/OSCWalker)

 ## Windows Defender Screen

 **The application has to detect inputs at all times and while the window is unfocused in order to ensure movement reliability.<br>